hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 **Next Priority: App Store Preparation and Deployment**: With the app now production-ready, focus is shifting to app store preparation, final testing, and deployment processes.

+**Health Tracker Feature Temporarily Disabled**: The health tracker feature has been temporarily removed from the navigation for the v1.0 release to simplify the initial launch.
+The code files are preserved for future implementation as a potential premium feature.

 ## Immediate Next Steps

 1. ✅ Fix Supabase/Expo build error (Node.js dependency workaround)